crispinalan/talkcalendar/README.md

 ## Preamble

 Talk Calendar is a Linux personal desktop calendar with a tiny built-in speech synthesizer.
 This is the Gtk4 version of Talk Calendar and it will not compile against the Gtk3 libraries as there are many depreciations and other changes as outlined in the Gtk's migrating from 3 to 4 [article](https://docs.gtk.org/gtk4/migrating-3to4.html).
-My migration notes below outline the code changes that I had to make to use Gtk4.

 ![](talkcalendar.png)